SaiVardhan19/Osteoporosis/README.md

 - **Handling Missing Values**: Imputing missing values with median values.
 - **Selecting the Target and Features**: Separate the input features (X) from the target variable (y).
 - **Data Splitting**: The dataset is divided into training and testing sets (80:20).
-- **Data Scaling**: To achieve faster model convergence, normalize the feature values using **StandardScaler**.
+- **Data Scaling**: To achieve faster model convergence the feature values are normalized using **StandardScaler**.

-**K-Fold Cross-Validation**: Using K-Fold from sklearn.model_selection to divide data into three folds and shuffling.
+**K-Fold Cross-Validation and Model Building**: Using K-Fold from sklearn.model_selection to divide data into folds and shuffling.
 - Model Structure: - The input layer consists of 128 neurons.
 - The **Hidden Layers** have 64 and 32 neurons with ReLU activation.
 - **Batch Normalization** normalizes the layer outputs to reduce covariate shifts.